syns-ml/2023/_pages/home.md

 ## Schedule

-Please check [Accepted Contributions](contributions/) for poster session assignment.
+Please check [Accepted Contributions](contributions/) for poster session assignment. <strong>The assignment was updated on Thursday</strong> because the initial assignment did not consider the time slot preference we asked.
+Sorry for confusion.

 <table class="schedule">
 <tbody>